 The Value of Intellectual Property

-Owning patents, trademarks, copyrights, website domains, and other forms of intellectual property can give investors, distributors, and other important stakeholders the necessary safety net to feel comfortable investing time, and most importantly money into purchasing your product,
+Owning patents, trademarks, copyrights, website domains, and other forms of intellectual property can give investors, distributors, and other important stakeholders the necessary safety net to feel comfortable investing time, and most importantly money into purchasing your product, and or your company.

 Intellectual property will look a lot different from industry to industry, and thus so will the ways to generate revenue from owning the IP.
 For example, an academic institute can generate revenue from their IP by transferring proprietary rights or licensing.
 A corporate brand can collect revenue from a more profitable business that uses your technology for just a piece of what they do, such as a certain functionality in a smartphone.